michalis0/Orange/README.md

 In this project we collected a set of labelled data for French learners, on which we will apply a natural language processing model to estimate the level of difficulty of unseen French sentences.

 ## Method 💡
 Xia and colleagues cast the problem as a supervised machine learning problem (using the labelled data), with reading difficulty modelled as a continuous rather than discrete variable (recognizing that text difficulty within a level can also vary).
 For them readability assessment is a ranking problem.
 François (2015) shows that others have used a classification model instead.
 The support vector machine algorith (SVM) has proven very successful.

+The findings of Lei and Huang (2017) suggest that a feature-based logistic regression model show good performance for text classification problems.
+In our case, the described model with word-level n-gram features and lexicon derived features, could be a appropriate way to deal with cognats.

+Overall, we have decided to build a text-classification model with Google AutoML and to evaluate our model with the metrics described by Guyon et al.(2015).
+To improve the performance and accuracy of our model, we ave decided to  add a feature-based logistic regression model and to analyse the problem on the world level.

 ## Data 📊
 The dataset to train and test the model include labeled sentences in French.
 We collected a set of over 1000 annotated sentences, while keeping a balance in the difficulty levels from A1 to C2 (using as a reference the Common European Framework of Reference, CEFR).
 The sentences come from a rich mix of sources such as annotated exam preparation papers, corrected grammar exercises from text books, labelled newspapers and transcripts of radio interviews: